cjscrimmy/homework_CRUD_quiz/hw_CRUD_quiz.md

 A1.
 In the console.rb file

 Q2.
 Where are we defining the SQL that enables us to save the ruby `Property` object into the database?
 A2.
-In the property.rb file
+In the property.rb file, Property save method

 Q3.
 In `console.rb`, which lines modify the database?
 A3. lines 13, 22, 31, 33